annsudo/katacoda-scenarios/Monolithic to micro services/step2.md

 Run it `mvn spring-boot:run`{{execute}}

-When you see the "Completed initialization" in terminal go ahead and open the "podcast-info-service" tab.
+When you see *Started PodcastInfoServiceApplication in X seconds (JVM running for Y)* in terminal go ahead and open the "podcast-info-service" tab.

 Good job!
 Now try to change the id number in URL to assure the right functionality implementation.